boris-hanin/boris-hanin.github.io/README.md

 11. Finite Depth and Width Corrections to the Neural Tangent Kernel, with M. Nica, Splotlight at ICLR 2020 [ArXiv](https://arxiv.org/abs/1909.05989)
 12. Deep ReLU Networks Have Surprisingly Few Activation Patterns, with D. Rolnick, NeurIPS 2019 [ArXiv](https://arxiv.org/abs/1906.00904)
 13. Nonlinear Approximation and (Deep) ReLU Networks, with I. Daubechies, R. DeVore, S. Foucart, and G. Petrova.
 Constructive Approximation (Special Issue on Deep Networks in Approximation Theory) (2019) [ArXiv](https://arxiv.org/abs/1905.02199)
-15. Interface Asymptotics of Eigenspace Wigner distributions for the Harmonic Oscillator, with S. Zelditch.
-Communications in PDE (2020) [ArXiv](https://arxiv.org/abs/1901.06438)
 15. Complexity of Linear Regions in Deep Networks, with D. Rolnick, ICML 2019 [ArXiv](https://arxiv.org/abs/1901.09021)
 17. How to Start Training: The Effect of Initialization and Architecture, with D. Rolnick.
 NIPS 2018 [ArXiv](https://arxiv.org/abs/1803.01719)
 18. Which Neural Net Architectures Give Rise to Vanishing and Exploding Gradients?
 NIPS 2018 [ArXiv](https://arxiv.org/abs/1801.03744)